DominikPalo/esp32-rf-receiver/README.md

 # ESP32 RF receiver
-An ESP32 (ESP-IDF SDK) application to receive signals using 315/433MHz RF modules.
+An ESP32 (ESP-IDF SDK) application to receive signals using 315/433 MHz RF modules.
 Most of the code is ported from the [Arduino RC-Switch library](https://github.com/sui77/rc-switch) - rewritten from C++ to C. Some functions which are not contained in ESP-IDF SDK are ported from the [Arduino core for ESP32](https://github.com/espressif/arduino-esp32) project.

 ## Installation
 1. Prepare your ESP-IDF environment (http://esp-idf.readthedocs.io/en/latest/get-started/)